matrixorigin/mo_ctl_standalone/README.md

 `mo_ctl` tool is a tool designed to help you easily manage your standalone MatrixOne server, such as deploying, starting, stopping, connect and much more fun admin operations for you to discover!

 # How to get it
 Depending on whether your machine has access to the Internet or not, choose one of the ways to get this tool.
-Please remember to run the commands as root or a user with sudo privileges (adding `sudo` to each command is also required too).
+Please remember to run the commands as root or a user with sudo privileges (adding `sudo` to each command is also required).
 ```bash
 # Option-A. install with the Internet
 wget https://github.com/matrixorigin/mo_ctl_standalone/blob/main/install.sh && bash +x install.sh